klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```
 Safely transfers amount tokens from sender to recipient using the allowance mechanism.
 If the target address is a contract, it must implement [IKIP7Receiver.onKIP7Received](https://kips.klaytn.com/KIPs/kip-7#wallet-interface). otherwise, the transfer is reverted.

-Note that the safeTransferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.
+Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.

 **Parameters**